 The reunion of both an offer and an acceptance whereby parties express their will to contract forms the contract.16 Consent can either be drawn from parties' statements or by their unequivocal behaviours.17 Silence is not construed as acceptance unless otherwise implied by law, customs, business relationships or specific circumstances.18

-The 2016 reform introduced two preliminary contracts, already vastly used in practice:
+The 2016 reform introduced two preliminary contracts that are already vastly used in practice:

-- the pre-emption agreement, whereby a party commits to offering to negotiate firstly with the beneficiary of the preliminary contract if this party wishes to contract;19 and
+- the pre-emption agreement, whereby a party commits to offering to negotiate first with the beneficiary of the preliminary contract if this party wishes to contract;19 and

-- the unilateral promise, whereby a party gives the other the right to unilaterally trigger the conclusion of a contract whose essential elements are stated in the preliminary contract.20
+- the unilateral promise, whereby a party gives the other the right to unilaterally trigger the conclusion of a contract of which the essential elements are stated in the preliminary contract.20

 ii Conditions of validity of a contract